Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Rectified Random Policy Evaluation

-Previous works~\citep{tiapkin2024generative,deleu2024discrete} have attempted to establish the connection of GFlowNets~\citep{bengio2023gflownet} and maximum entropy RL (MaxEnt RL or soft RL; ~\cite{sql,sac,geist2019theory}), a variant of RL based on entropy-regularized objectives. \citet{tiapkin2024generative} show that GFlowNets can be considered as MaxEnt RL with intermediate reward correction $r(s \to s')=\log P_B(s|s')$, where the soft value function $V_{\text{soft}}(s)$ corresponds to the logarithm of the state flows $F(s)$ in GFlowNets, i.e., $V_{\text{soft}}(s)=\log F(s)$.
-Similar connections also hold for the soft $Q$-function and the edge flow function.
-Despite these findings, the connection between GFlowNets and standard (non-MaxEnt) RL, i.e., RL using the Bellman operator~\citep{sutton2018reinforcement}, remains unknown.
-In this paper, we aim to bridge this gap by establishing a direct link between these two frameworks, as both are formulated as sequential decision-making processes.
-Furthermore, we leverage the insights gained from this connection to rectify standard RL and propose a novel algorithm for achieving reward matching.
+There have been a number of recent works~\citep{tiapkin2024generative,deleu2024discrete} exploring the connections of GFlowNets~\citep{bengio2023gflownet} and maximum entropy (MaxEnt) or soft RL~\cite{sql,sac,geist2019theory}), a variant of RL that modifies the standard objective with entropy regularization.
+Specifically, \citet{tiapkin2024generative} show that GFlowNets can be viewed as MaxEnt RL with a particular intermediate reward correction $r(s \to s')=\log P_B(s|s')$, where the soft value function $V_{\text{soft}}(s)$ corresponds to the logarithm of the state flows $F(s)$ in GFlowNets, i.e., $V_{\text{soft}}(s)=\log F(s)$.
+Despite these findings, the connection between GFlowNets and standard (non-MaxEnt) RL remains largely unexplored, despite both frameworks being rooted in temporal difference learning and sequential decision-making.